Nico-Hei/GNW-Modding/README.md

 ### before being able to back it up (Unlocking the flash deleted everything).

 ## 1. Setting up the programmer
-Iam using a **Raspberry PI Zero W**(the old version).
+~~Iam using a **Raspberry PI Zero W**(the old version).
 With its one core its not the fastet machine to build c but with enough time it is working good enough.
-Ive set it up with base 32 bit raspberry pi os lite and activated ssh.
+Ive set it up with base 32 bit raspberry pi os lite and activated ssh.~~ My RPI0 is no longer in use and is being replaced by my RPI4(8gb).
+The RPI0 crashed to many times in the process on me while installing packages and was overall because of its speed not fun to use.
+The RPI4 might be a bit overkill but should help in the process of building packages later on.

 ## 2. Soldering and connecting wires
 ![PI0GPIO](https://github.com/Nico-Hei/GNW-Modding/blob/main/RPI_GNW_Pinout.png)